ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/README.md

 ## How to Use These Notes

-These notes are designed to be a comprehensive study guide, whether you are formally enrolled in the course or studying independently.
+These notes are intended as detailed summaries rather than exhaustive lecture transcripts.
+They focus on the most important concepts, definitions, and formulas, providing a concise yet thorough reference.
+Use them to reinforce your understanding, but consult the original course materials or textbooks for complete coverage and in-depth explanations.

 ### For Course Takers